Some finiteness results for Fourier-Mukai partners: Autoequivalences and Fourier-Mukai partners

-\textbf{Acknowledgments:} I would like to thank my adviser, Tony Pantev, for guiding me toward these ideas.
+\textbf{Acknowledgments:} I would like to thank my adviser, Tony Pantev, for guiding me toward these ideas, endless patience, and extremely stimulating discussions.
 Without his help, I would not have even known where to begin.
+I would also like to thank Dmitri Orlov for several enlightening conversations and ideas, David Witt Morris for pointing out several references in the theory of arithmetic groups, and David Fithian for a useful discussion on modular forms.
 This work was funded by NSF Research Training Group Grant, DMS 0636606.